AdamPetras/AdamPetras/README.md

 ## Timeline
-5 2019 - Started to work in VTU s. p. branch VTÚVM as C# WPF Developer
+5 2019 - Started to work in VTU s. p. branch VTÚVM as C# WPF Developer 5 2021 - Started to work in Anete spol. s.r.o. as C# Developer
 <!--
 **AdamPetras/AdamPetras** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.